0x90nz/microboot/README.md

 installed, you can run `make` to build or `make run` to both build and launch qemu.

-By default a 1.44MiB floppy disk image is produced, although in theory because BIOS interrupts are used, it μboot should run just as well from a hard disk or any other bootable media.
+By default a hard disk image is created, 32MiB large (see `mkimg.sh` for more details).
+The bootloader's core image is stored within the space between the MBR and the first partition.

 ## Architecture